tchayen/red-otter/README.md

 ### What problem does it solve?

-It brings a fully working UI system written in plain JavaScript.
+It gives you a fully working UI system written in plain JavaScript.

 While it doesn't introduce anything new, all other possible solutions to this problem are either heavy C++ libraries or… entire web browsers.
-If you need a layout engine, Facebook Yoga is often used but it requires loading either via asm.js or WASM (See [Satori](https://github.com/vercel/satori#runtime-and-wasm) docs).
+If you need a layout engine, Facebook Yoga is often used but it requires loading either via asm.js or WASM (See [Satori](https://github.com/vercel/satori#runtime-and-wasm)).

 Usually in situations where one would use JavaScript for presenting UIs, DOM and generally the rest of the browser is available.
 But sometimes you would rather prefer to have a full control over rendering process, to be able to tie it to the game loop or want to use JS in non-browser environment while supplying it with the 3D graphics platform API.

-### When would I use it?
+### When would you use it?

 If you are writing a JavaScript application and need to render a browser-grade UI somewhere where you don't have or don't want to have a browser DOM, this might be useful.
 Architecture is layered and modular, with WebGPU, WebGL and Canvas renderers available.
 You can also write your own.